emuai-cl/NFT-frontend/Textos/roadmap.md

 * First Half 2022: Mounting and Testing:

-We finish the carbon-fiber structure of the car and mount the mechanical parts and electrical parts.
-We start testing the vehicle and measure key constants for the strategy.
+We finish the carbon-fiber structure of the car and mount the mechanical and electrical parts.
+We test the vehicle and measure key constants for the strategy.
 EMUs get printed on the car for the world to admire.
 We take the car for a ride along the beautiful Chilean landscapes.

 * Second Half 2021: Racing